janlewen2700/Social-copying-drives-spatial-allocation-in-gregarious-herbivores/README.md

 #2 -> CLUSTERING.ipynb: Has the clustering parameters using the density based hdbscan method.
 This selects regions with higher density and given a minimum number of points and distance between them determines specific cluster.
 2D pictures might resemble contiguous, but there elevation has to be taken into account.

-#3 -> CLUSTER-FIGURE.ipynb: plots the Figure 1 in the article, in a 2D space showing the different clusters.
+#3 -> FIGURE_2.ipynb: plots the Figure 1 in the article, in a 2D space showing the different clusters.

-#4 -> SPATIAL_DISTRIBUTION.ipynb: plots the Figure 2 in the article and makes the spatial analysis corresponding to the resting sites compared to the rest of the valley.
+#4 -> FIGURE_1_ANALYSIS.ipynb: plots the Figure 2 in the article and makes the spatial analysis corresponding to the resting sites compared to the rest of the valley.
 The latest update includes a multiple sample of subsets of points in the valley and compares the medians with respect to the empirical points.

 #5 -> FIGURE_3_ANALYSIS.ipynb: contains the plots and analysis related to Figure 3 in the article with the respect of the growth of newly visited sites and that of the most visited site.
 Different models are explored and compared between them.

 #6 -> FIGURE_4_ANALYSIS.ipynb: contains the plots and analysis related to Figure 4 in the article where individual variables such as age and sociality have been studied.
 Plots are also included.

 #. -> utilities.py: contains the simple set_article_style() function so that all plots have the same appearance.

+The file catllar2.tiff and study_area.gpkg can be directly downloaded  Institut Cartogràfic i Geològic de Catalunya (ICGC),“Mapa base topogràfic gris de Catalunya [wmts service],” Generalitat de Catalunya (2026), available at https://www.icgc.cat/ca/Geoinformacio-i-mapes/Servei-de-Mapa-Base.
+Licensed under CC-BY, and where specifically shaped to the study area.